Causality violations in realistic simulations of heavy-ion collisions

-In the MUSIC framework, the initial conditions are generated using IP-Glasma, coupled to classical Yang-Mills evolution \cite{Schenke:2012hg, Schenke:2012wb}, followed by a boost-invariant hydrodynamic evolution performed with MUSIC starting at $\tau=0.4$ fm$/c$ \cite{Gale:2012rq}.
-We also consider scenarios with an intervening pre-hydrodynamic phase starting at $\tau=0.1$ fm$/c$ and propagated until $\tau=0.8$ fm$/c$ implemented using K${\o}$MP${\o}$ST \cite{Kurkela:2018vqr, Kurkela:2018wud}: ``FS" evolves the initial conditions using free-streaming and ``EKT" implements the full effective kinetic theory.
-Therefore, we consider three different scenarios in the MUSIC framework: (i) IP-Glasma + MUSIC; (ii) IP-Glasma + K${\o}$MP${\o}$ST (FS) + MUSIC; (iii) IP-Glasma + K${\o}$MP${\o}$ST (EKT) + MUSIC.
-A single, central Pb+Pb event at $\sqrt{s_{NN}} = 2.76A$ TeV is generated with a random seed value of 1615404198.
-All scenarios use a fixed $\eta/s = 0.12$ and used the $[\zeta/s](T)$ parameterization from \cite{Schenke:2020mbo}, and freeze out occurs at $e_{FO} = 0.18$ GeV/fm$^3$ or at $T_{FO}= 145 $ MeV.
-The equilibrium pressure $P$ is defined using an interpolation of hadron resonance gas and lattice QCD-based equations of state in both frameworks \cite{Bazavov:2014pvz, Moreland:2015dvc}.
+In the IKM framework, the initial conditions are from IP-Glasma, coupled to classical Yang-Mills evolution \cite{Schenke:2012hg, Schenke:2012wb}, followed by a boost-invariant hydrodynamics (MUSIC) starting at $\tau=0.4$ fm$/c$ \cite{Gale:2012rq}.
+We consider an intervening pre-hydrodynamic phase starting at $\tau=0.1$ fm$/c$ and propagated until $\tau=0.8$ fm$/c$ using K${\o}$MP${\o}$ST \cite{Kurkela:2018vqr, Kurkela:2018wud}: ``FS" free-streaming or ``EKT" effective kinetic theory.
+Three different scenarios are considered: (i) IP-Glasma + MUSIC; (ii) IP-Glasma + K${\o}$MP${\o}$ST (FS) + MUSIC; (iii) IP-Glasma + K${\o}$MP${\o}$ST (EKT) + MUSIC.
+A single, $\sqrt{s_{NN}} = 2.76$ TeV central Pb+Pb event is generated with a random seed of 1615404198.
+All scenarios use $\eta/s = 0.12$ and the $[\zeta/s](T)$ parameterization from \cite{Schenke:2020mbo}, and freeze-out occurs at $\varepsilon_{FO} = 0.18$ GeV/fm$^3$ or at $T_{FO}= 145 $ MeV.
+The pressure $P$ is from the lattice QCD-based equations of state in both frameworks \cite{Bazavov:2014pvz, Moreland:2015dvc}.

-The constraints derived in Ref.\ \cite{Bemfica:2020xym} apply to the set of Israel-Stewart-like \cite{Israel:1979wp,Baier:2007ix,Denicol:2012cn} equations of motion used in both the VISHNU and MUSIC frameworks.
-The conditions were found by determining the characteristic velocities (i.e., the propagation modes) of the corresponding nonlinear system of PDEs, which were used to obtain a set of \emph{necessary} conditions for causality, i.e., if the system fails to satisfy these necessary conditions causality is violated. \emph{Sufficient} conditions for causality were also derived, i.e., if the sufficient conditions are satisfied then causality is guaranteed to hold.
-Both sets of conditions correspond to simple inequalities involving the transport coefficients and the viscous currents, i.e. $\Pi$ and the four eigenvalues $\{0,\Lambda_i\}$ of $\pi^\mu_\nu$ (with $i=1,2,3$ and $\sum_{i=1}^3\Lambda_i=0$), which can be evaluated at each time step.
-For the explicit expressions of the constraints, we refer the reader to \cite{Bemfica:2020xym} or the Supplemental Material \cite{SupplementaryMaterial}.
+The constraints from \cite{Bemfica:2020xym} apply to the Israel-Stewart-like \cite{Israel:1979wp,Baier:2007ix,Denicol:2012cn} equations of motion used in both frameworks.
+They were found by determining the characteristic velocities (i.e., the propagation modes) of the corresponding nonlinear system of PDEs, which were used to obtain a set of \emph{necessary} conditions for causality, i.e., the system must satisfy these conditions to be causal. \emph{Sufficient} conditions for causality indicate that causality is guaranteed to hold.
+Both sets of conditions correspond to simple inequalities involving transport coefficients and viscous currents, i.e. $\Pi$ and the four eigenvalues $\{0,\Lambda_i\}$ of $\pi^\mu_\nu$ (with $i=1,2,3$ and $\sum_{i=1}^3\Lambda_i=0$), which can be evaluated at each time step.
+For the explicit expressions of the constraints, see \cite{Bemfica:2020xym} or the Supplemental Material \cite{SupplementaryMaterial}.